 This is especially important at the beginning of projects as they need to be briefed on many things before they start work.
-Leverate all the remote communications tools you have at your disposal to ensure your message gets through to every loud and clear.
+Leverage all the remote communications tools you have at your disposal to ensure your message gets through to everyone loud and clear.

 Bonus tip: Communication is a two-way street, so always remember to listen to whatever your remote team members bring to you as this might be key to helping them getting their jobs done quickly and effectively.

 Having the right technology, software, and tools in place can help your remote team perform at its optimum capacity.
 In recent years, we’ve seen a wide range of tools that make remote working a breeze.